IAFP Announces 2014 Travel Award Recipients

-Des Moines, Iowa – The International Association for Food Protection (IAFP) will present Travel Awards to the following individuals at IAFP 2013, July 28–31, in Charlotte, North Carolina.
-Sponsored by IAFP and the IAFP Foundation, the Travel Award for State or Local Health or State Agricultural Department Employees and the Travel Award for a Food Safety Professional in a Developing Country will provide funding to enable recipients to travel to IAFP 2013.
+Des Moines, Iowa – The International Association for Food Protection (IAFP) will present Travel Awards to the following individuals at IAFP 2014, August 3–6, in Indianapolis, Indiana.
+Sponsored by IAFP and the IAFP Foundation, the Travel Award for State or Local Health or State Agricultural Department Employees and the Travel Award for a Food Safety Professional in a Country with a Developing Economy will provide funding to enable recipients to travel to IAFP 2014.

 The Travel Award for State or Local Health or State Agricultural Department Employees will be presented to the following individuals:

-New this year, the Travel Award for a Food Safety Professional in a Developing Country will be presented to the following individual:
+The Travel Award for a Food Safety Professional in a Country with a Developing Economy will be presented to the following individual:

 About International Association for Food Protection